killerzhg/Comet/README.md

 **Free, Open-Source Remote Administration Tool for Windows**

-Quasar is a fast and light-weight remote administration tool coded in C#.
+Comet is a fast and light-weight remote administration tool coded in C#.
 The usage ranges from user support through day-to-day administrative work to employee monitoring.
 Providing high stability and an easy-to-use user interface, Quasar is the perfect remote administration solution for you.

 ## Screenshots